 Creating a tight security plan has in the past few years become a concerning aspect of IT for any business, whether established on the scene or just starting up.
 Traditional security models bring up images of fortresses and safes—walled constructs protecting an inner commodity.
 In the imagination, precious gems and beautiful artifacts drive the need for such extremes of exclusion, but in cybersecurity it is sensitive data that deserves such detailed attention.
 Modern models focus less on the perimeter model, and more on the data-first model: protecting data where it lives, rather than erecting barriers that represent yet another hurdle for bad actors to surmount.
-Four primary aspects of data-first cybersecurity govern success with sensitive data and the incumbent responsibility to one’s customers:
+The four primary aspects of data-first cybersecurity that govern success include:

 Access Security: Strong Authentication

 The FIDO Alliance formed to generate a simpler, passwordless method of access.
 Using Public Key Infrastructure (PKI), users combine a word (name or password) with a device bearing a unique cryptographic key to login.
 PKI takes that private key and combines it with a public cryptographic key to create a unique key pair that then us used to create a unique session for the logged-in user.
 Registration of multiple keys is recommended, as one could potentially lose the physical key.
 If a third party knows your password, they must have the key; if they have the key, they must know the password.
 Biometrics takes FIDO authentication a step further, using fingerprints or other difficult-to-duplicate traits and removing passwords entirely.
 This is the future of access, necessitated by increasing breaches and ever-more-clever methods of hacking.